jonathanhogg/flitter/docs/canvas3d.md

 : Setting this attribute to `true` on a model node will invert the model.

 The result of inverting a model is that the insides of the back faces of the model will be rendered instead of the outside of the front faces.
-Other than producing some strange special effects, this is primarily useful for creating environments.
-For example, a large inverted sphere with a texture map can be used as a "sky box".
+This can be used to render specular reflections on the back faces of transparent objects (by rendering the object twice: normal and inverted) or to create environments (e.g., by texture-mapping a large inverted sphere that encloses the scene).

 As with all models, the results of these operations are cached.